Get exclusive member benefits & effect social change. Join Today

-Treating your carpal tunnel syndrome early with physical therapy and lifestyle changes can lead to significant long-term improvement and eliminate symptoms.
+Treating your carpal tunnel syndrome early with physical therapy and lifestyle changes can lead to significant long-term improvement, and eliminate symptoms.

-Untreated carpal tunnel syndrome can lead to permanent nerve damage, disability, and loss of hand function.
+Although unlikely, untreated carpal tunnel syndrome can lead to permanent nerve damage, disability, and loss of hand function.

 Written by: The Healthline Editorial Team

 Medically reviewed on: Mar 16, 2017: William Morrison, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.